MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/claim-rule-template/When-to-Use-a-Send-Group-Membership-as-a-Claim-Rule.md

 ms.assetid: 7ddde8f4-f71c-4f8f-be9b-247e42bdce29
 ---
 # When to Use a Send Group Membership as a Claim Rule
-You can use this rule in [!INCLUDE[firstref_adfs2](includes/firstref_adfs2_md.md)] when you want to issue a new outgoing claim value for only those users who are members of a specified Activ  Directory security group.
+You can use this rule in Active Directory Federation Services \(AD FS\) when you want to issue a new outgoing claim value for only those users who are members of a specified Activ  Directory security group.
 When you use this rule, you issue a single claim for only the group that you specify and that matches the rule logic, as described in the following table.

 |Rule option|Rule logic|
 |---------------|--------------|